Do You Know the 12 Traits of a Narcissist?

 Many cultures reward self-promotion and material value or success, meaning that narcissism may become more prevalent in these countries.

-Media and social standards also have a high influence on narcissistic behaviors.
+Media and social standards also have a considerable influence on narcissistic behaviors.

 Understanding the 12 Traits of a Narcissist